SeekingFor/jfniki/readme.txt

 ---
 Dev notes
 ---
+***BUG: insert top key to CHK if the end user doesnt have the private key. i.e. don't leave a trace of re-insertions in SSK keyspace.
 *BUG: Fix dumpwiki to set CSS class for "Discussion" links.
 BUG: fix version hash generation code to ignore the nym part of the URL
      i.e. version inserted by different nyms with the same info after the slash are CRYPTOGRAPHICALLY VERIFIED to be the same version.
+     [Not sure about this.
+How do you determine attribution then?]
 BUG: wikitext should use unix line terminators not DOS (+1 byte per line) **BUG: MUST show in the UI when edited wikitext has been truncated because it's too big. [horrible.]
 BUG: Make Freetalk configuration keys work like fms configuration? i.e. no need for public key.
 ---
+CHORE: Fix SskVersionLinks macro to take '-' too.
+CHORE: Fix commented out assertion in release script.
 CHORE: Fix release script to automagically truncate the latest_version file at a sentinel line.
        e.g.:__RELEASE_SCRIPT_IGNORES_PAST_THIS_LINE__
 CHORE: Fix references to "library" in file headers.